Healthdirect Free Australian health advice you can count on.

 What is a personality disorder?

-People often develop the early signs of a personality disorder in adolescence.
-The exact number of Australians with personality disorders is not known.
-People with a personality disorder also have high rates of coexisting mental health conditions such as depression and substance abuse.
+Around 6 in 100 Australians experience personality disorder.
+People with a personality disorder are also more likely to have other mental health conditions such as depression and substance abuse.

 The difference between personality traits and personality disorders

-There are many different ways to understand personality, and many different theories about personality traits and personality types.
-For example, some people are more extroverted and prefer the company of others, while others are introverted and enjoy being alone.
+There are many ways to understand personality, and different theories about personality traits and types.
+For example, some people are more extroverted (outgoing, sociable and prefer to be with other people), while others are introverted (enjoy being alone or with just a few people).
+Everyone has a unique collection of traits that make up their personality.
+This influences their thoughts and behaviour.

 The term personality disorder is not ideal and can lead to stigma.
-No one likes to be told that there is something wrong with their personality, and some people may use the term inappropriately to discriminate against others.
+No one likes to be told that there is something wrong with their personality.
+Some people may also use the term inappropriately to discriminate against others.
 However, personality disorders are genuine mental health disorders that cause distress.

 What are the types of personality disorders?

 There are different ways to classify personality disorders, and experts often disagree about the best way to group them together.
-Generally, they agree that personality disorders lie on a spectrum, along with normal personality traits.
-So, some people may have some features of a personality disorder without having the entire disorder.
+Most experts agree that personality disorders lie on a spectrum, along with normal personality traits.
+This means that people may have some features of a personality disorder without having a personality disorder.

 Cluster A

-• Paranoid personality disorder: people with this disorder are suspicious and mistrustful of others, interpret other people’s motives as harmful, and may be hostile or emotionally detached.
+• Paranoid personality disorder: People with this disorder are suspicious and untrusting of others.

 Cluster B

-• Antisocial personality disorder: this disorder may cause a disregard for the law or for the rights of others, with a lack of remorse, including lying and stealing, aggression, violence or illegal behaviour.
+• Antisocial personality disorder: This disorder may cause a disregard for the law or for the rights of others, along with a lack of remorse (feelings of regret or guilt).
+This may lead to behaviours including lying, stealing, aggression, violence and/or illegal behaviour.

-• Histrionic personality disorder: people with this disorder are highly emotional and dramatic, have an excessive need for attention and approval, and may be obsessed with their appearance.
+• Histrionic personality disorder: People with this disorder are highly emotional and dramatic.
+They have a high need for attention and approval.

-• Borderline personality disorder: the main features include fear of abandonment, intense and unstable relationships, extreme emotional outbursts, deliberate self-harm or self-destructive behaviour and a fragile sense of self or identity.
+• Borderline personality disorder: The main features include fear of abandonment (being rejected or left alone), intense and unstable relationships, extreme emotional outbursts, self-harm or self-destructive behaviour and a fragile sense of self or identity.

 Cluster C

-• Obsessive-compulsive personality disorder: people with this disorder are preoccupied by rules, orderliness and value work above other aspects of life.
-They are perfectionistic and have a need to be in control.
+• Obsessive-compulsive personality disorder: People with this disorder are very focussed on rules, orderliness, and value work above other aspects of life.
+They are perfectionistic and controlling.
 Note that this is different from obsessive-compulsive disorder (OCD).

-• Dependent personality disorder: this disorder causes a fear of being alone and a need to be taken care of, difficulty separating from loved ones or making independent decisions.
-People may be submissive and even tolerate domineering or abusive relationships.
+• Dependent personality disorder: This disorder causes an extreme fear of being alone and a need to be taken care of.

 What are the symptoms of personality disorders?

 The symptoms depend on the type of personality disorder.
-However, many of the symptoms of different personality disorders overlap.
+Many of the symptoms of different personality disorders overlap.

 Common signs of a personality disorder include: